-Join Matt Bailey for an in-depth discussion in this video Manager reports, part of Web Analytics Fundamentals.
+Join Matt Bailey for an in-depth discussion in this video Manager reports, part of Learning Web Analytics.

 The next level of reporting, are to brand or product managers, or to managers that …are responsible for different areas of marketing or the website, or the business. …For manager reports, it's important to know who you're reporting to, and what …information is specific to their area of responsibility. …Brand managers are going to be interested in brand reports, product managers are …going to be interested in product reports. …So, maintain their attention and maintain their respect by giving them the …information that they need to make decisions for their area.…